rulewis/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 ### `firstEntryKey` function

-To refer to the first entry key of a map, use the `firstEntryKey` function.
+To retrieve the first entry key of a map, use the `firstEntryKey` function.

-This example shows a reference to the email address of the subscribers of the `daily-email` list:
+This example shows how to retrieve the first email address of the subscribers of a specific list:

 ```json
 #{ExperiencePlatform.Subscriptions.profile.consents.marketing.email.subscriptions.entry('daily-email').subscribers.firstEntryKey()}
 ```

+In this example, the subscription list is named `daily-email`.
+Email addresses are defined as keys in the `subscribers` map, which is linked to the subscription list map.

 ### `keys` function

-To refer to all the keys of a map, use the `keys` function.
+To retrieve to all the keys of a map, use the `keys` function.

-This example shows a reference to all the keys for the subscribers of the `daily-mail` list:
+This example shows how to retrieve, for a specific profile, all the email addresses that are associated with the subscribers of a specific list:

 ```json
 #{ExperiencePlatform.Subscriptions.profile.consents.marketing.email.subscriptions.entry('daily-mail').subscribers.keys()